masonma99/BISI-CST2101-W23-Project_Diabetes_Analysis-and-Prediction/README.md

 ## Project Backgroud

 This project comes from CST2101- Python Programming, Alqonguin BISI program.
-In this project, we are requested to study the a dataset called 'pima', which contains 9 features and 1000 observations.
-The features include 'Pregnancies, 'Glucose', 'Blood pressure', 'SkinThickness', 'Insulin', 'BMI', 'DiabetesPedigreeFunction', 'Age' and 'Outcome'.
-The last feature 'Outcome' is Class variable with 0 meaning the person is not diabetic or 1 meaning the person is diabetic.
+In this project, we are requested to study a dataset called 'pima', which contains 9 features and 1000 observations.
+The features include 'Pregnancies', 'Glucose', 'Blood pressure', 'SkinThickness', 'Insulin', 'BMI', 'DiabetesPedigreeFunction', 'Age' and 'Outcome'.
+The last feature 'Outcome' is Class variable with '0' meaning the person is not diabetic or '1' meaning the person is diabetic.

 ## Project Objective

 The aim of this project is to use the first 8 features in the dataset to make predication on outcome.
-Two machine learning models, logistic regression and random forest model are used in this study and the rate of accuracy of these two models will be concluded and compared.
+Two machine learning models, logistic regression and random forest model were adopted in this study and the rate of accuracy of these two models will be calculated and compared.

 ## Process and Tools